Rajeev-K/mvc-router/README.md

 - You can also programmatically navigate to another page by calling `this.app.navigate('/new/path')` in your controller.
 Internally, MVC Router uses HTML5 pushState API to perform the navigation.

 ## Comparison to React Router
-In React Router parts of a page are implemented as components that own not only appearance but also behavior.
-These components are independent instead of being parts of a whole.
-Communication between parts of a page, while possible, is contrived and requires setup.
+In React Router, parts of a page are implemented as components that encapsulate both presentation and behavior.
+Behavior is distributed across the component tree.
+While components compose structurally, coordinating behavior across them requires explicit mechanisms such as prop drilling, context, or shared state stores.

 In MVC the entire page is handled by a single controller.
 Even though multiple components are used to _render_ the page, the behavior is in a single controller, with functionality common to multiple pages being handled by a base controller.
 Communication between parts of the page is natural.
 Accessing functionality owned by an outer component is as simple as calling a base class method.
 Listening to events in an outer component is as simple as overriding a base class method.